AndiHoxha1987/BlogApp/README.md

 3.Manage your blog
 - Blog admin is the only who can create a post
 - Blog admin can only edit a post anytime

+Features implemented are:
+- RecyclerView, Adapter, Tab Layout, Custom App-bar
+- Create Blog by non-repeated name
+- Follow - Unfollow Blog
+- Blog posts are shown in user feed based on the publish time, from the last to the beginning
+- Create post only by blog admin
+- Editing posts only by blog admin
+- Picasso Library, CropperImage
+- Authentication with firebase by email or phone number
+- Getting Device Token
+- Login and Logout Activities
+- Delete Account
+- Retrieve new password
+- Firebase Authentication, Realtime Database, Storage
+- Update user profile
+- Offline data
+- Searching by name or code
+- Ads implementation
+- Intent, Uri, ProgressDialog
+- Fragment
+- Model